Transport & Traveling

 Can I buy a car without a Dutch driver's license

 It is possible to buy and register a car without a driver’s license.
-To buy a car you do need a valid ID.
+As a buyer of a car you only need a valid ID.
 You also need to be a officially registered Dutch resident.
 Registering can be done at the city hall of your residential area in the GBA (GBA stands for ‘Gemeentelijke Basis Administratie’ or Municipal Personal Records Database).

 Owning a car in the Netherlands